The Talcott Family

 The next morning friends were fetched on shore by a boat of

-meet us.
-The friends that came were A. Sonneman, B. Furly, and S.
+us.
+The friends that came were A. Sonneman, B. Furly, and S. Johnson,

-Johnson, Vettekeuken, with three young men that live at B. Furly's
+Vettekeuken, with three young men that live at B. Furly's house.

-where we arrived about noon, and where many friends came to see us,
+we arrived about noon, and where many friends came to see us, among whom

-meetings at B. Furly's house; whither resorted a great company of
+at B. Furly's house; whither resorted a great company of people, some of

 The next day, being the second day of the week, we spent in